spell-music/csound-expression/tutorial/chapters/appendix/Overview.markdown

 ## Envelopes:

-Release is a time to linger the signal after note is over (usefull with midi).
+Release is a time to linger the signal after note is over (useful with midi).
 Two additional parameters are: time of the release and the final value.
 Exponential envelopes should be above zero (we can use the small numbers to imitate the zero)